How To Use Objectives?

 How to Access Objectives?

-Click on the ‘More’ option in the’ Treeview’ section.
-Here expand the ‘Objectives’ button.
+- Click on the ‘More’ option in ‘Treeview.’
+Here, expand the ‘Objectives’ button.

-Once you do so, a side panel will appear, giving you the option to add, delete, or hide various objectives.
+- Once you do so, a side panel will appear, allowing you to add, delete, or hide various objectives.

-To delete an objective, you can simply click on the trash button corresponding to a specific feature.
+- To delete an objective, you can simply click on the close button corresponding to the objective name.

-Once you do, a field will appear, giving you the option to assign a score that you feel is appropriate.
-To increase the number, click on the above expand button and vice versa.
+- Once you do, a field will appear, allowing you to assign a score that you feel is appropriate from the scoreboard of 0-10.

-The other way to view objectives and give a score to them is by expanding the ‘Feature.’
+- The other way to view objectives and give a score to them is by expanding any ‘Feature‘ in the treeview pillar.
 A side panel will appear.
 Now go to the ‘Others’ section and assign the required value.